 - After you finish the first course, fill the space between your retaining wall and landscape with gravel.

-- Tamper the gravel to increase the wall’s stability and durability against soil erosion.
+- Tamp the gravel to increase the wall’s stability and durability against soil erosion.

 By installing an even first course, you’ve successfully laid the groundwork for more courses.
 Here’s how you lay the next levels of interlocking wall blocks.